A typical week:

 Scholarship Application Deadline: Friday, March 10, 2017

+The 2017 scholarship application deadline has passed.
+Scholarship applications are no longer being accepted.
 To be considered for a scholarship, applications must include all required attachments and be submitted by the application deadline of Friday, March 10, 2017.
 Please note: Incomplete applications are not processed.

 Submitting the Pre-College Scholarship Application Form